scvalex/ltc/docs/final.md

-LTc\footnote{the name is an acronym that stands for "less than c", and refers to the fact that all communication happens at sub-light speeds in our universe} is a key-value store designed so that replicated data sets can be synchronized over lossy connections where end-to-end connectivity may not be available.
+LTc\footnote{the name is an acronym that stands for "less than c", and refers to the fact that all communication happens at sub-light speeds in our universe} is a key-value data store designed so that replicated data sets can be synchronized over lossy connections where end-to-end connectivity may not be available.
 Examples of environments where this is the case "include spacecraft, military/tactical, some forms of disaster response, underwater, some forms of ad-hoc sensor/actuator